piotrbakker/eventful/README.md

 # Eventz
 Eventz is a framework for naming calendar events.

-## Formatting
+## Basic Formatting

-Eventz divides event titles into four main elements: `activity`, `location`, `topics`, and `participants`.
+Eventz uses four main values: `activity`, `location`, `topics`, and `participants`.

-The primary `activity` in the event title is set apart from `location`, `topics`, and `participants` with a colon, whereas `location`, `topics`, and `participants` are separated with a hyphen.
+Two types of separators are added to enhance readability: `activity` values are separated from `location`, `topics`, and `participants` with a **colon**, whereas `location`, `topics`, and `participants` values are separated with a **hyphen**.

 ```
 [Activity]: [Topic] - [Location] - [Pariticipants]
 ```

-Note: each element should be used with restraint, insofar as it is needed to provide appropriate context.
-For example, it can be self-evident what the primary activity is from either the event location or topic.
+Certain values may be omitted from the title, insofar as they are needed to provide appropriate context.
+For example, it may be sufficient to mention only the event location or topic.
+In that case, the activity value may be dropped.
+The purpose is to strike a balance between brevity and clarity of the event title.

 ## Principles